It’s that time of the year! Celebrate with these delicious Cinco de Mayo Desserts.

 These types of tamales are relatively unknown of north of the border, but they are a favorite in Mexico.

-Tamales Dulces (Sweet Tamales) are made with pineapple and shredded coconut.
+Tamales Dulces (or Sweet Tamales) are made with pineapple and shredded coconut.
 Scrumptiously good.

 They’ll have you everyone around the table saying, “Muy Bueno!”

-Of all the Cinco de Mayo desserts listed here, this has to be one of my favorites to make.
+Of all the Cinco de Mayo desserts listed here, Pumpkin Empanadas rank high with many Mexicans.

-If you use already prepared pie dough, they come together in a snap!
+They are easy to make especially if you use already prepared pie dough.
+They come together in a snap!

 Buñuelos are a typically made during Christmas time, but who wouldn’t want to bite into one of these crunchy treats in May?!